-Our previous study confirmed the role of TAZ in muscle atrophy in a variety of in vivo models[10,16].
-In this study, we confirmed our theory in vivo, using a new model of neurogenic muscular atrophy of congenital clubfoot with nervous system abnormalities, and further explored how TAZ acts on myostatin-induced C2C12 myotube atrophy.
+Our previous studies confirmed the role of TAZ in muscle atrophy in a variety of in vivo models[10,16].
+In this study, we confirmed our theory in vivo, using a new model of neurogenic muscular atrophy of congenital clubfoot with nervous system abnormalities and further explored how TAZ acts on myostatin-induced C2C12 myotube atrophy.

 MATERIALS AND METHODS